 The movie is one of several RKO westerns from 1948.
 Besides three or four Tim Holt series entries, there was Return of the Badmen, Robert Wise’s noirish Blood on the Moon (just out from the WAC), John Ford’s classic Fort Apache, plus Station West, with tongue-in-cheek dialogue for Dick Powell that could have been written for Philip Marlowe.
 Rachel appears to share an exterior set with Howard Hughes’ The Big Sky, which wouldn’t go before the cameras for four full years.
 The stockade/fort where Big Davey buys Rachel looks exactly like the one that Kirk Douglas and Dewey Martin invade in Sky to rescue their Indian scout Pore Devil (Hank Worden) from rival fur traders.

 The one extra is a trailer, in weak condition like most RKO trailers.
 The packaging makes no mention of the ‘rescued’ status of this title.
 Original poster art is on the cover.
-RKO put out beautiful stone litho posters, but the quality of the art varied.
+RKO printed beautiful stone litho posters but the quality of their art varied.
 Did anybody care if the actors depicted even looked like the film’s stars?
 Robert Mitchum vaguely resembles himself, but William Holden looks more like James Mitchell, or Dean Jagger.
 I’m not sure who the image of Loretta Young reminds me of … Margaret Sullavan?

 Restoring movies cut for reissue.